gabrielanot/jobtrack/README.md

 Anthropic offers free credits when you sign up.
 For typical job searching, this should last a while.
 After that, it's pay-as-you-go (usually a few cents per analysis).

 ### The ATS score seems low - is that bad?
 Not necessarily!
 The score shows keyword match percentage.
-Even 60-70% can be good.
+Even 60-70% can be good, but the advise is to rech 85%.
 Focus on the "missing keywords" and suggestions to improve.

 ### Can I use this offline?
 Job tracking and resume storage work offline.
 AI features (ATS analysis, cover letter generation) require internet.